mne-tools/mne-python/doc/source/manual/mne.rst

 **\---bad <name>**

     A text file to designate bad channels, listed one channel name on each line of the file.
-If the noise-covariance matrix specified with the ``--noise`` cov option contains projections, bad channel lists can be included only if they specify all channels containing non-zero entries in a projection vector.
+If the noise-covariance matrix specified with the ``--noisecov`` option contains projections, bad channel lists can be included only if they specify all channels containing non-zero entries in a projection vector.
 For example, bad channels can usually specify all magnetometers